Abandoned & Little-Known Airfields:

 At some point within the past year, the field had apparently gained a paved east/west runway.

-The two former grass runways had been abandoned, but were still very much evident.
+The grass crosswind runway was still very much evident.

 Brian Rehwinkel pointed out, "One of the most interesting things about this airport was the fact that it was built in the middle of a city.

-The airport was actually built with development on all four sides."
+The airport was actually built with development on all 4 sides."

 showed a total of at least 26 aircraft visible parked on the field.